Skip to content

 else

-return node; // Do not insert duplicate nodes, return
+return node; // Duplicate node not inserted, return directly

 updateHeight(node); // Update node height

 /* 2.
-Perform rotation operation to restore balance to the subtree */
+Perform rotation operation to restore balance to this subtree */

 node = rotate(node);